eclipxe13/CfdiUtils/README.md

 This library is compatible with PHP versions 7.0 and above.
 Please, try to use the full potential of the language like type declarations.

+The intented support is to be aligned with oldest *Active support* PHP Branch.
+See <http://php.net/supported-versions.php> for more details.

 ## Contributing